Lorraine Weir

 About

-Weir taught in the English Department at UBC for 50 years.
-She chaired the Program in Comparative Literature, was among the second generation of founding members of the Women’s Studies Program, was a Faculty Associate in the Institute for Gender, Race, Sexuality and Social Justice, taught and supervised in the Centre for Curriculum and Instructional Studies in the Faculty of Education, was a member of the Law and Society Program, an Adjunct Professor in the Faculty of Law (1989-90), supervised interdisciplinary dissertations in a variety of contexts and units, and took great pride in advising, mentoring and getting to know her students.
-In 1987-88 she organized the monthlong semiotics summer school known as ISISSS88 (International Summer Institute of Semiotic and Structuralist Studies) at UBC, giving local and international graduate students the opportunity to work with Gayatri Spivak, James Clifford, and Thomas Sebeok among many others.
+Weir taught in the English Department at UBC for many years and was awarded a Killam Teaching Prize in 2006.
+She chaired the Program in Comparative Literature, was among the second generation of founding members of the Women’s Studies Program, was a Faculty Associate in the Institute for Gender, Race, Sexuality and Social Justice, taught and supervised in the Centre for Curriculum and Instructional Studies in the Faculty of Education, was a member of the Law and Society Program, Adjunct Professor in the Faculty of Law (1989-90), supervised interdisciplinary dissertations in a variety of contexts and units, and took pride in advising, mentoring and getting to know her students.
+In 1987-88 she organized the monthlong semiotics summer school known as ISISSS88 (International Summer Institute of Semiotic and Structuralist Studies) at UBC.

-Weir began as a specialist in James Joyce, studying Canadian literature when she returned to Canada after grad school in Ireland, and taught courses in modernism, contemporary Canadian literature, and in theory and history of theory (semiotics, hermeneutics, sociolegal studies) for much of her career, turning to the study of Indigenous literature in 2000 with a course on Derrida and Delgamuukw.
-She taught Indigenous literature courses for the next 19 years.
-Weir was awarded a Killam Teaching Prize in 2006.
-In 2012 she was invited to work with Chief Roger William on an oral history of the Tŝilhqot’in title and rights case.
+Weir began as a specialist in James Joyce, studying Canadian literature when she returned after grad school in Ireland, and taught courses in modernism, contemporary Canadian literature, and in theory and history of theory (semiotics, hermeneutics, sociolegal studies), turning to the study of Indigenous literature in the last two decades of her career.
+She also worked as an expert witness in touchstone Canadian censorship court cases and published on censorship.
+As a theorist and oral historian, Weir is interested in contact zones between regulatory discourses, often with an Indigenous and/or minority community focus.
+Her publications include Writing Joyce A Semiotics of the Joyce System (Indiana University Press, 1989), Margaret Atwood Language, Text and System (co-edited with Sherrill Grace.
+UBC Press, 1983), and Jay Macpherson (ECW Press, 1989), In 2012 she was invited to work with Chief Roger William on an oral history of the Tŝilhqot’in title and rights case, which became Lha Yudit’ih We Always Find a Way – Bringing the Tŝilhqot’in Title Case Home (Talonbooks, 2023).
+See https://www.lorraineweir.net.

 Publications